The best way to appreciate your beautiful, freshly laundered bedding? Pair it with your birthday suit.

 “As body temperature changes throughout the night, it’s harder to strip out of a pajama onesie with footies than it is to shift some blankets around,” Winter says.
 “In the case of sleep, less clothing could mean better sleep quality, giving you the opportunity to better control your own body temperature.”

-The right, light, breathable pajamas are ok, but not all nightwear is created equally.
+Light, breathable pajamas can be a suitable alternative to sleeping nude, but not all nightwear is created equally.

-Avoiding items of clothing that could inhibit natural movement or compress the body at any point during sleep is ideal, says Duffy McMahon, Ph.D., a behavioral sleep specialist at Valley Sleep Center, in Arizona.
+It's important to avoid items of clothing that could inhibit natural movement or compress the body at any point during sleep, says Duffy McMahon, Ph.D., a behavioral sleep specialist at Valley Sleep Center in Arizona.
 “Even a nightie or something sheer can get bunched up at points,” she says.
 Research also shows that binding clothing can inhibit melatonin production, which plays an important role in managing the body’s circadian rhythm.

-If you find yourself waking up tangled in your teddy, it might be time to ditch the duds.
+If you find yourself waking up tangled in your teddy, it might be time to go au naturel.

-Without clothing, your skin also has more opportunity to breathe, says McMahon, so you’re also less likely to perspire.
+Without clothing, your skin also has more opportunity to breathe, says McMahon.
+This can help with healing, as determined in a 2018 study of skin barrier recovery.
+It also means that you’re also less likely to perspire.
 Excessive sweating, which can be caused by overly heavy pajama materials, can not only cause itchy discomfort that can wake you up, but also increase the likelihood of rashes, breakouts, and other skin inflammation later on, not to mention damp sheets that could promote mildew or bacteria growth in your bedding and mattress.

-For people who produce sperm, one study looked at 656 male partners of couples and saw that men who wore tight-fitting underwear had lower sperm count than people who wore boxers.
+Going to sleep in the buff can improve testicular health and sperm count.
+One study looked at 656 male partners of couples and saw that men who wore tight-fitting underwear had lower sperm count than those who wore boxers.

 Giving your pelvic area “room to breathe” at night, also alleviates the potential for itchiness or irritation.